HerrMotz/bachelor-thesis/publication/main.typ

 #todo[Is the mapping invertible?
 Beweis ggf. durch Gegenbeispiel.]

+The goal of this section is to define a mapping from VQGs to SPARQL-SELECT queries.
+A SELECT query mostly consists of BGPs The relevant parts of a VQG are all connected nodes and the edges.
 The relevant aspects of the translation from VQG to SPARQL queries are the connected nodes and their edges.
 Any unconnected nodes are not part of a BGP and therefore irrelevant to the query.

 #definition[